 All streams and/or drainage courses located on or within 200 feet of the subject property must be shown on the NRI/FSD summary map.
-M-NCPPC 1"=200' scale topographic maps or applicant's field topography will be used to determine whether or not streams and/or drainage courses are present.
-Streams will be classified as either perennial, intermittent, or ephemeral (see glossary for definition of terms).
+M-NCPPC or applicant topographic maps and applicant's field data will be used to determine whether or not streams and/ or drainage courses are present.
+Streams will be classified as perennial, intermittent, or ephemeral (see Appendix E for guidance in determining stream types and glossary for definition of terms).

-All streams shown on M-NCPPC 1"=200' topographic maps with drainage areas greater than 30 acres are assumed to have a 100-year ultimate floodplain.
-The floodplain must be shown on the inventory map with a 25 foot Building Restriction Line (BRL).
+All streams shown on M-NCPPC or applicant topographic maps with drainage areas greater than 30 acres are assumed to have a 100-year ultimate floodplain.
+The floodplain must be shown on the inventory map with a 25-foot Building Restriction Line (BRL).
 Where M-NCPPC 100-year ultimate floodplain delineation is available, the applicant shall use and identify that information unless more accurate delineation (based on hydrologic/hydraulic computations and/or detailed topography or field survey) is provided.

-In the absence of M-NCPPC maps, other sources of floodplain information may include Federal Emergency Management Agency (FEMA) Flood Insurance Rate maps, Housing and Urban Development (HUD) Flood Hazard Boundary Map, and engineers' floodplain studies.
+In the absence of M-NCPPC maps, other sources of floodplain information may include Federal Emergency Management Agency (FEMA) Flood Insurance Rate maps, United States Department of Housing and Urban Development (HUD) Flood Hazard Boundary Maps, and engineers' floodplain studies.
 Final approval of engineers' studies must be given by the Montgomery County Department of Permitting Services (MCDPS) prior to Planning Board approval of development applications.

-For drainage areas fewer than 30 acres, a drainage study including delineation of flowpath and limit of flooding may be required, with concurrence from MCDPS.
+For drainage areas fewer than 30 acres, a drainage study, including delineation of flowpaths and limit of flooding, may be required, with concurrence from the Montgomery County Department of Permitting Services (MCDPS).
 These cases will be determined on an individual basis.